p3pr/pavlov-rcon/README.md

 ```

 The above code connects to the server, authenticates, and then sends the `ServerInfo` command.
 The response is then printed to the console.
+### Reminder
+To save resources on the server, don't constantly close and open new connections, instead keep one open and send commands as needed.
 ## Commands & Events

 For every command, the event has the same name, just use: